 If you’ve ever used a snake to unclog indoor drains, you can try the same approach with outdoor drains.
 The only caveat is that snakes are relatively useful for clogs like leaves and twigs that can be grabbed and pulled out en masse – they’re not so good with clumped dirt and mud.
 For dirt or mud, you might need a professional to use a hydro-jet or other method to clear the blockage.

-If you keep your drains squeaky clean with regular flushing, you’ll never have to learn how to unclog an outside drain pipe.
+If you keep your outside drains squeaky clean with regular flushing, you’ll never have to learn how to unclog or clean a yard drain pipe.
 There’s a lot to be said for preventive maintenance if you want to spare hassle and expense in the long run.

-If you can’t clear a blockage on your own, or you’re not keen on getting your hands dirty, it’s time to contact experts in drainage and storm drain cleaning.
+If you can’t unclog a storm drain on your own, or you’re not keen on getting your hands dirty, it’s time to contact experts in outside drainage, blocked storm drain cleaning, and French Drain cleaning.
 The qualified professionals at Zodega TIS can assess the cause of your clog, address damage, and get your system back in working order.